odashi/nmtkit/doc/install.md

 Configuring library paths
 -------------------------

+All shared libraries of DyNet should be visible from the NMTKit binaries.
-Add a configuration to locate DyNet shared library in your shell-rc file like:
+Add a configuration in your shell-rc file like:

     export LD_LIBRARY_PATH=${LD_LIBRARY_PATH}:/path/to/dynet/build/dynet